Last updated Dec 24th, 2022

 whole milk > 2% milk > 1% milk > skim milk

-What about yogurt, butter, cheese, and ice cream?
+But are yogurt, butter, cheese, and ice cream paleo?

 Grass-fed butter is widely considered to be paleo.
 It’s a good source of fat and has a solid omega 3 to omega 6 fatty acid ratio, so including this in your diet occasionally is considered acceptable.

 Yogurt is definitely a bit of a grey area.
 The probiotics in yogurt can help improve digestion and yogurt is a traditional way of extending the shelf life of dairy.
 The main problem with it is the high sugar content of most modern yogurts.